 Impersonation scams: Phishing & smishing

 These texts and emails often look legitimate.
-They generally include a fraudulent link that will take you to a webpage or form that asks you to input personal details which will be used by scammers.
+They generally include a fraudulent link that will take you to a webpage or form that asks you to input personal or banking details which will be used by scammers.

 Example: Kiwibank text scam